hovhanns/mmap_thread/README.md

 # mmap_thread
-Writing in file with multiple threads using memory mapping.
+Writing to file with multiple threads using memory mapping.
+This is a example of write to file using multiple threads, task is optional, for study.